Chen Yu-cheng

 Chen Yu-Cheng (陳宥辰; born 6 October 1992, in Taipei City) is a Taiwanese male archer.
 At the 2012 Summer Olympics he competed for his country in the Men's team event.

 Yu-cheng secured a spot on the Chinese Taipei team for the 2020 Tokyo Olympic Games.
-He performed well at three selection tournaments that took place prior to the Olympics.

-Unfortunately, he was not able to attain a medal.
+He performed well at three selection tournaments that took place prior to the Olympics but was not able to attain a medal.